LeonDoungala22/Data-Science-training/README.md

 # Author: Leon Doungala
 # My Master's Journey in Data Science

 Welcome to my personal Data Science training repository for my Master's in Data Science program.
 This repository serves as a comprehensive resource for my academic journey in the field of data science.

 In addition to this repository, you can explore my dedicated roadmap for AI and Automation tailored for my Master of Science in Computer Engineering and Automation, with a particular focus on Artificial Intelligence.
 You can access this roadmap by following this link: [AI and Automation Training Repository](https://github.com/LeonDoungala22/AI-and-Automation-Training).

+To learn more about my background, you can also check my [CV](https://github.com/LeonDoungala22/my-cv-and-cover-letter) and my [cover letter](https://github.com/LeonDoungala22/my-cv-and-cover-letter).

 ## Overview